TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionKey/Index.rst

 same moment you extend TYPO3 your extensions are legally covered by GPL.
-This does not  *force* you to share your extension, but it should *inspire* you to do so and legally you cannot prevent anyone who gets hold of your extension code from using it and further develop it.The TYPO3 Extension API is designed to make sharing of your work easy as well as using others work easy.
+This does not  *force* you to share your extension, but it should *inspire* you to do so and legally you cannot prevent anyone who gets hold of your extension code from using it and further develop it.
+The TYPO3 Extension API is designed to make sharing of your work easy as well as using others work easy.
 Remember TYPO3 is Open Source Software and we rely on each other in the community to develop it further.